Skip to main content

 What's going on

 I "moved" to a new home in Castro Valley on Oct.
 1, but the truth is my wife and I have been in a state of limbo, sleeping at my parents house and working on refurbishing our *new* home in the meantime.
 The previous tenant left all kinds of rubbish and general disrepair for us to tend to.
-What a kind woman! (<-----that is cynicism) It has been two weeks of near-constant graft and labor.
-Finally, last night we were able to finish enough of our interior work to sleep in our new house.
+What a kind woman! ( Finally, last night we were able to finish enough of our interior work to sleep in our new house.
 I am hopeful that stability will return to my life as we continue settling in over the coming weeks.
 This period of my life has been challenging, but also encouraging.
 We have the opportunity to shape a home in the way that we would like (assuming we're willing to put in the work!).
 Just thought I'd drop a note to let anyone interested know what's been going on lately.
 This move is like starting over.
 Jesse

 October 2009 Teaching Schedule